 Step 3: Look Into Your WordPress Themes and Plugins

 Testing your WordPress site’s theme and plugins should be the next major step in discovering any major performance issues.
 There’s a lot of variety here — you’ll often find that some themes and plugins are better optimized than others.

 Earlier in the speed testing section, we discussed spotting problematic themes or plugins in the reports.
 But there’s another direct way to go about it — disable one of the themes or plugins at a time and see how the site performs (in a speed test, load test, or both).

 If the performance issue persists, disable one more theme or plugin and re-run the tests.
-Continue doing this until you’ve found the culprits.
+As a well-honed web detective, continue doing this until you’ve found the culprits.

 If your site is hosted at Kinsta, you’re lucky, as every WordPress install at Kinsta comes with a dedicated staging environment.
 All you need to do is head over to your MyKinsta dashboard, choose your site, and change its environment from Live to Staging.

 This staging site is virtually an exact copy of your production site, right down to its server and server-side configurations.
 You can use it to tinker and test your website without affecting its live version.

 And if one staging environment isn’t enough for you, you’re in luck: Kinsta offers additional Premium Staging Environments as well, allowing you to create up to five additional staging sites for your testing needs.

 Step 4: Use an Application Performance Monitoring (APM) Tool